Solway, New Zealand: History

 Donald Donald (1854—1922) born at Manaia is reported to have said the original name for the area now known as Solway was Purātā, a Maori name for a flowering Rātā.

 Solway House was a Donald homestead built in 1877 on part of Manaia, a 30,000 acre run owned by partners W. B. Rhodes and William Hodgson Donald (1815—1885), manager of the run.
 Donald married in England and came to New Zealand in 1842.
 He first established his family at Pencarrow then by 1849 became one of the first European farmers to settle in the Wairarapa.
 Wairarapa M.P.
 Haddon Donald was a descendant.
 Until the time of the showgrounds when the name Solway seems to have been generally recognised the 1877 homestead's address was Solway House, Manaia.

 W. H. Donald named Solway House after the Cumberland manor-house he was born and grew up in, the now-demolished Solway House on the banks of the Whampool River between Anthorn and Cardurnock.

 Manaia run or station stretched from the Waingawa to the Waipoua, where it met with Te Ore Ore station, and the original run grazed cattle on most of the Taratahi.
-Brenda Donald was the first pakeha woman born in Masterton at Manaia 12 July 1851.
-Barney Rhodes sold up 14,000 acres including some 1300 acres of freehold in 1859.
-Donald Donald kept the 640 acres from Kuripuni triangle to the river known as Solway and his elder brother, Rhodes Donald (1847—1917), kept an adjacent portion with the name Manaia.
+On the 12 of July 1951, Brenda Donald became the first Pākehā woman born in Masterton, at Manaia.
+In 1859, Barney Rhodes sold up 14,000 acres including some 1300 acres of freehold, but Donald Donald kept the 640 acres from Kuripuni triangle to the river known as Solway and his elder brother, Rhodes Donald (1847—1917), kept an adjacent portion with the name Manaia.
 The original Manaia house burned down.
-Rhodes Donald built a new house but soon sold to John and George Judd.
+Rhodes Donald built a new house which he sold to John and George Judd.
 That part of Manaia Road was renamed Judd's Road.
-The original Manaia woolshed built on the Waingawa side of what is now Judd's Road, the oldest pakeha building in Masterton, has been in Greytown's Cobblestones Museum since 1973 after a brief sojourn on the showgrounds.
+The original Manaia woolshed built on the Waingawa side of what is now Judd's Road is the oldest settler building in Masterton, and is now part of Greytown's Cobblestones Museum.
 At Cobblestones the woolshed displays a Manaia invention and development, a Donald patented wool press.
-Made in both Perry Street, Masterton and Sydney NSW these presses were sent all over the world.
+Made in Perry Street, Masterton as well as Sydney, these presses were sent all over the world.

 A new 80-lot subdivision received planning approval in September 2013.